colinta/teacup/README.md

 If you are using your controller as your table view dataSource, the `subview` and `layout` methods continue to work as you expect them to.
-This is for the case when you are using a helper class.
+This is for the case when you are using a helper class as the dataSource and/or delegate.

 ```ruby
 class TableHelper